Georgetown Utilities & Customer Care

 • Accounts participating in consolidated billing are not eligible.

-• If your account becomes past due or is disconnected due to nonpayment you may be removed from the Pick Your Own Due Date program and will not become eligible again for 12 months.
+• If your account becomes past due or is disconnected due to nonpayment you will may be removed from the Pick Your Own Due Date program and will not become eligible again for 12 months.

 • If your selected due date is close to your billing date, occasionally a new bill may be issued before your previous bill is paid.
 This will cause both balances to appear on your new bill.